-- email the safeguarding team on SafegurdingGroup@thejubileeacademy.onmicrosoft.com - as well as having a follow up conversation with the designated safeguarding lead b.
-Responding to Disclosure
+- recorded in writing using CPOMS emailing Safeguarding@TheJubileeAcademy.onmicrosoft.com - as well as having a follow up conversation with the designated safeguarding lead.

 Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with the Lead Designated Safeguarding Lead with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.